 Trying to figure out what to cook for Mother’s Day dinner?
 Look no further.
-Here is a terrific make-ahead technique for baking chicken breasts in parchment.
+Here is a terrific make-ahead technique for chicken breasts baked in parchment.
 Its so easy and healthy, yet looks impressive.
 Make the chicken packets hours ahead and bake them when you are ready.
 Spend your time enjoying mom on Mother’s Day, not in the kitchen.

 Best of all, you can make the packets ahead of time and refrigerate for several hours, then bake when you are ready for dinner.
-It’s a great time-saving step for not only Mother’s Day dinner but for family or friend as well.
-Anytime!

 Making Parchment Packets